Brownhills: Economy

 At the 2011 census, 5,769 people in Brownhills were employed, with the largest percentages in retail (19.8%) and manufacturing (15.8%).
 This represented a shift from a decade earlier, when manufacturing had been the largest sector, employing 28.5% of the workforce.
 In 2011, 2.7% of usual residents aged 16 to 74 were classified as long-term unemployed.

 The decline of the mining industry in the 1950s caused a severe economic slump in Brownhills.
 In 2007, the local authority created a "Townscape Masterplan" for the regeneration of Brownhills, which involved increased leisure provision, the improvement of the town centre's shopping facilities, a new transport interchange incorporating Park and Ride facilities and cycle links to the town centre and the National Cycle Route, and the refurbishment of run-down properties.
 The plan involved the potential construction of a bypass to relieve the heavily congested High Street.
 Among the areas highlighted for redevelopment was the Ravens Court shopping precinct.
 After many years of legal wranglings, including the collapse of a plan to build a supermarket on the site, a planning application was submitted in 2017, but by late 2018 the precinct was still disused and a frequent target for anti-social behaviour.

 The headquarters of the One Stop convenience store chain, a subsidiary of Tesco plc, is located in the town.
+The foundry company Castings plc is based on Lichfield Road.
 Brownhills was formerly home to the wirings manufacturer Electrium's last UK-based factory, but this has closed, with manufacturing shifted overseas and commercial staff moved to a new site in Cannock.